 The objectives of the Panel Paintings Initiative were to enhance understanding of the structural conservation of panel paintings; provide expertise in the structural stabilization of these works to a new generation of conservators through education and training; and disseminate reference and learning resources on the structural conservation of panels.

-In support of these objectives, the Getty has undertaken a range of coordinated activities:
+In support of these objectives, the Getty undertook a range of coordinated activities:

 - A two-day international symposium examining the challenges of panel paintings conservation

-- Education and training activities including: residencies for conservators to acquire skills in panel stabilization and short-term workshops and meetings focused on special topics related to panel paintings and
+- Education and training activities, including residencies for conservators to acquire skills in panel stabilization and short-term workshops, and meetings focused on special topics related to panel paintings

 - Related materials including symposium proceedings and video and a searchable bibliography

 Panel Paintings Conservation: Paintings created on wood supports—known as panel paintings—rank among the most significant works of Western art made from the twelfth century onward, and today constitute a major part of American, European, and Russian museum collections.
 Paintings on wooden panels were common in Europe, especially in Italy and northern Europe.
 Wood panel supports were either constructed from a single piece of wood or, for larger paintings, from a number of pieces joined together.
 Panel painting remained common until the sixteenth century when canvas was increasingly used as a support.